-Depending on which linux distribution you use, for example on Debian/Ubuntu/Mint you can do:
+Depending on which linux distribution you use, for example on Debian/Ubuntu/Mint you can run the following command to download and install these tools:

 '''

 $ apt-get install build-essential ninja-build python2.7 git cmake

 '''

 Warning: If the CMake version of your distribution is not sufficient (Mint 17 for instance ships only the 2.18 version), you can easily grab it on the Kitware website.
 Download the binary version (much easier than compiling yourself), extract it to a folder (i.e. /home/login/software/cmake/) and add the bin/ folder inside it to your PATH environment variable: